kubicndmr/Auditory-Attention-Estimation-w-EEG/README.md

 # Auditory Attention Estimation with EEG

-Partial MATLAB implementation of our paper 'Inference of the Selective Auditory Attention Using Sequential LMMSE Estimation', including temporal response function and noise coveriance estimation from a single channel EEG signal.
+MATLAB implementation of our paper 'Inference of the Selective Auditory Attention Using Sequential LMMSE Estimation', including temporal response function and noise coveriance estimation from a single channel EEG signal.

 <p float="center">
   <img src="figures/All_TRFs_Example_Subject.png" width="49%" />